algorandfoundation/algokit-lora/README.md

 ---

-## The Algorand AlgoKit lora application is a live on-chain resource analyzer, that enabled developers to explore and interact with a configured Algorand network in a visual way
+The Algorand AlgoKit lora application is a live on-chain resource analyzer, that enabled developers to explore and interact with a configured Algorand network in a visual way.

 ## What is lora?